 To Help Others, One Couple Talks About Life With Early-Onset Alzheimer's

-When Bella Doolittle heard her diagnosis last February of early-onset Alzheimer's, she sat in the car outside the doctor's office and cried.
+When Bella Doolittle heard her diagnosis of early-onset Alzheimer's last February, she sat in the car outside the doctor's office and cried.
 "He said, 'Well, we figured out what's going on with you and this is it.'
-And I'm like, 'No it's not.' "
+And I'm like, 'No, it's not.' "

 Doolittle's husband, Will Doolittle, sits next to her on the couch, recalling how she grilled the doctor.
 "You asked, 'How long does this take?
 How long do I have?'
 And he said, 'On average, eight years.'
 That really upset you."